-MicroPython is an implementation of the Python 3 programming language and it is developed to run on embedded development boards.
-We can also run MicroPython firmware on FPGA boards (since FPGA’s are well known for their flexibility and versatility), which is loaded with the gateware/bitstreams which contain the soft CPU.
-In this article, we are using Litex & Migen technologies to build the gateware and firmware for an FPGA.
-The TimVideos projects have the LiteX Build Environment for building LiteX and Migen based FPGA designs.
-This article takes you through the steps to build the gateware and MicroPython firmware and to run the MicroPython on the Mimas Artix7 FPGA Development board using the LiteX Build Environment.
+MicroPython is an implementation of the Python 3 programming language and targeted towards running on embedded development boards.
+FPGAs are well known for their flexibility and versatility so we can also run MicroPython firmware on a Soft-CPU implemented on FPGAs.
+In this article, we will use Litex & Migen frameworks to build the gateware (bitstream) for the FPGA and the MicroPython firmware for the soft-CPU running on FPGA.
+The TimVideos projects have come up with the LiteX Build Environment for easily building LiteX and Migen based FPGA designs.
+This article takes you through the steps to build the gateware and MicroPython firmware and to run MicroPython on the Mimas Artix7 FPGA Development board using the LiteX Build Environment.

-- Mimas Artix 7 FPGA Development Board
+- Mimas A7 FPGA Development Board

-- Linux system (Ubuntu)
+- Linux host system (example Ubuntu)

 - USB 2.0 cable for programming the Mimas A7 board

 - Xilinx Vivado Design Suite installed on the host system

 Download and extract the TimVideos LiteX Build Environment from here to a suitable location in your system.
 Change to the”litex-buildenv” directory (using

 cd).
 For this article, the author downloaded litex-buildenv inside the “LiteX_Build_Environment” directory.
 Modify the below command as appropriate in your case.

 Run “download-env.sh” script file inside “scripts” directory which will download the dependency packages required by the “litex-buildenv“.

 Step 2: Source/Activate the litex-buildenv environment